summer072591/Zhou-et-al.-2020-/Simulation/Readme.txt

 N(0, 1) + \delta_0 ("norm_dist_beta") with probability (0.005, 0.005, 0.99) ("XXX_sparse5")or
 (0.05, 0.05, 0.9) ("XXX_sparse50").

-Folders were created for parallel computing on VSC.
+Folders were created for parallel computing on HPC.
 The R files named "WrapFull_wrapper_XXX.R" and the batch files "WrapFull_XXX.pbs" are used for running jobs on VSC.